pganalyze/pganalyze-docs/guides/exporting-query-statistics/index.md

 ## Other API requests

-There are more GraphQL API endpoints available - please contact us if you have a use case thats not fulfilled by the above, we're happy to share details on private APIs that are only used by pganalyze itself, with the disclaimer that they may change at any time.
+There are more GraphQL API endpoints available - please [contact us](mailto:team@pganalyze.com) if you have a use case thats not fulfilled by the above.

+We're happy to share details on private APIs that are only used by pganalyze itself, with the disclaimer that they may change at any time.